 The CNC router is by far the most prevalent, and it’s used for things like slicing panels or making random items out of plastic, wood, and nonferrous metals.

 With smaller lathes, it’s essential to differentiate between a benchtop CNC lathe machine and a desktop lathe.
-It’s ideal for easy tasks that don’t necessitate a lot of complexity or depth.
+It’s ideal for straightforward tasks that don’t necessitate a lot of complexity or depth.

 As a result, it’s one of the most often used methods for producing mechanical components for automation.
 It can also be used for sharp edge cutting, boring, milling slots, tapping, and drilling holes.